-DSS is the party that can give definitive advice as to the currency or otherwise of a Commonwealth Registration Number.
+The Department of Industry is the party that can give definitive advice as to the currency or otherwise of a Commonwealth Registration Number.

 7.3 Proof of Aboriginality and Torres Strait Islander status

 In some circumstances, proof of Aboriginality or Torres Strait Islander status may be required.
 See Chapter 10 for details of acceptable proof.